RGNC/enps_dwa/README.md

 ## Analysis

 The software includes a folder called *metrics* with the raw *metrics.txt* file for a simulation of 160 minutes.
-A script in R is included in such a folder to generate graphics the graphics below about distances and velocities.
+A script in R is included in such a folder to generate  the graphics below about distances and velocities.
 The robot velocity is limited to 0.6 m/s as in [2], the people velocity has a maximum of 1.2 m/s.
-As can be seen in the first graphics.
-The behaviour of the robot is similar to the people with respect to distances to people and obstacles despite the non-holonomic constraints.
+As can be seen, the behaviour of the robot is similar to the people with respect to distances despite the non-holonomic and velocity constraints.

 ![distances](metrics/distances.png)